Zankey/Data-Structures-Final-Assignment/README.md

 My design took all duplicates and placed them behind its original node as if it were a three dimensional tree.

 The assignment called for lazy deletion, so when removing a node, it only becomes logically deleted.

+The Result Interface and the UnderflowException class are required.

+This was structured around Weiss code yet most is original.
+I have commented the few pieces that arent my own work.